 As a VoIP PBX installer in Kenya, we provide affordable SIP trunks for call centers.
 The integration of VoIP PBX with the SIP trunk is where the future of telephony lies.
 As it is, VoIP PBX system can be deployed as an appliance on premise.
 And, it can also be implemented as a hosted PBX on the cloud.
 The choice between the two setup variations will depend purely on customer preferences.
 Nonetheless, the client will enjoy the same quality of service whether on premise PBX or hosted cloud PBX.

-Be that as it may, most end-user customers have wrongly assumed that on-premise PBX directly competes cloud PBX.
-However, each PBX deployment method actually exists to meet customer needs.
+Be that as it may, most end-user customers have assumed for a long time that on-premise PABX system differ significantly from the cloud PBX.
+However, each PBX deployment method actually exists to meet different customer requirements.
 And, therefore not a question of whether which platform is better than the other.
 Thus, as installers of VoIP Phone system in Kenya, below we look at several pointers that might help in making purchasing a good PBX system.
 Furthermore, these same factors can be used to make a choice between acquiring an on premise PBX system or a cloud PBX phone system.

 In fact, acquiring one solution and leaving the other will essentially narrow down how much responsibility can the company take for running the phone system.
 More importantly, the decision will also touch on the amount of control the organization intends to have over the PBX phone system.

-All in all, small companies and startup establishments would favor relegating the responsibility of running the phone and overall control to third party contractors.
+All in all, small businesses and startup establishments would prefer relegating the responsibility of running the phone system to third party contractors.
 However, big organizations with a well-resourced IT department would most likely purchase a hardware-based PBX solution.
 So that full control of the telephone system can be achieved internally including management and general administration.